10-3-pursuit/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 ## Bookmarks Controller

-Use <kbd>control</kbd> <kbd>shift</kbd> <kbd>t</kbd> to open a new terminal tab so you can continue your work without having to shut your server down (please note that changes to configuration files do require a hard reset of your server).
+Open a new terminal tab so you can continue your work without having to shut your server down **(please note that changes to configuration files do require a hard reset of your server)**.

 **Review Questions:**